 Agriculture is not a funding priority for the Netherlands, but is incorporated into different sectors

 The Netherlands started a strategic partnership with the Consortium of International Agricultural Research Centers (CGIAR) in 2015, focusing on food security, with specific attention to climate-smart agriculture, nutrition, water use, and biodiversity.
-In July 2017, the Netherlands announced a new commitment to CGIAR, US$72 for 2017-2019.
+In July 2017, the Netherlands announced a new commitment to CGIAR (US$72 for 2017-2019).
 In addition, a commitment of US$17 million was made for 2017-2021 to strengthen the partnership between the Netherlands and CGIAR.
 In 2017, CCAFS (CGIAR Research Program on Climate Change, Agriculture and Food Security) opened its headquarters at the Wageningen University in the Netherlands.

-The main focus areas of bilateral agricultural ODA in 2015 (US$195 million) were agricultural research (18%), agricultural development (16%), rural development (14%), and food crop production (11%).
+The main focus areas of bilateral agricultural ODA in 2016 (US$276 million) were agricultural development (25%), rural development (16%), agricultural research (11%), agricultural financial services (10%), and food crop production (9%).

 The Directorate of Inclusive Green Growth (IGG) is responsible for policies related to food security